 Running wheel: 12" solid running wheel, NOT WIRE.
-Anything smaller than 12" can cause back problems for your hedgie.
-Wire wheels cant cut their feet.
+Anything smaller than 12" can cause your hedgehog to have back problems.
+Wire wheels can cut their feet.
 Bucket wheels are an amazing option or comfort wheels work well.
-You want a running wheel by the time your hedgehog is 12 weeks old.
+You'll want to supply a running wheel by the time your hedgehog is 12 weeks old.

-Water dish or water bottle: Whichever you choose make sure to clean them out often.
-If you have a water bottle be careful, sometimes the ball sticks which won't allow your hedgehog to get water.
-Wash in warm water and this should fix the problem, or replace.
-You can get them for pretty cheap, I would recommend replacing them every so often anyway.
+Water dish or water bottle: Whichever you choose, make sure to clean them often.
+If you have a water bottle, be careful.
+The ball can stick which won't allow your hedgehog to drink water.
+Wash it in warm water and this should fix the problem, or replace.
+I would recommend replacing them 1-2 times a year regardless.

-Litter box: Although this is optional I totally recommend it.
+Litter box: Although this is optional I highly recommend it.
 This makes cleaning the cage much easier.

 Bedding: Carefresh is a great option, fleece is also quite popular.
-If you use fleece you may want to pu puppy pads underneath.
+If you use fleece you may want to put puppy pads underneath to help absorb anything.